fsspec/GSoC-kechunk-2022/GSOC_monitor.md

 ## Suggested plan moving forward
 * from disussion on gitter: set up FAQ/troubleshooting bullet list or try implement custom error messages.
+* as well as an .intake_yaml() like convenience function in combine